valeriu33/valeriu33.github.io/_posts/2023-03-22-san-francisco-city-of-the-disco.markdown

        height="650"
        >

 Lastly, we have to look for the district from San Francisco where the most thefts are made.
-Lucky we can analyze the data from datasf and create a map of San Francisco's districts and color each district according to the amount of thefts made.
+Using the data from the datasf site I created a map of San Francisco's districts and color each district according to the amount of thefts made.

+From the map one can spot that <b>the district of the Southern police departament</b> has the highest number of thefts reported.

 <embed
        type="text/html"